-The Keystone State, called such because it is geographically wedged in the arch of the original thirteen colonies of the nation, has not only a diverse terrain of farmland, national parks, mountains and forests, plus suburban and urban hotbeds of industry, but also a diverse population, making Pennsylvania a quintessential melting pot of Americans.
-The state of Pennsylvania’s rick history includes such monuments as Independence Hall where the Declaration of Independence and Constitution were signed, and the Liberty Bell.
+The Keystone State is called such because it is geographically wedged in the arch of the original thirteen colonies of the nation, has not only a diverse terrain of farmland, national parks, mountains, and forests, plus suburban and urban hotbeds of the industry but also a diverse population, making Pennsylvania a quintessential melting pot of Americans.
+The state of Pennsylvania’s rich history includes such monuments as Independence Hall where the Declaration of Independence and Constitution were signed and the Liberty Bell.
 Considering such, it is no surprise that the state of Pennsylvania is oftentimes considered a true representation of the American people, historically and today.

 Pennsylvania: Diversity and Responsibility in Higher Education

-The state is also a diverse state culturally and ethnically with a large portion of foreign born residents, about 36%, being of Asian descent, another 35% of European, and lastly a Latin American population of about 30%.
-Besides Florida, Pennsylvania also has the largest and fastest-growing Puerto Rican populations in the continental United States.
-Colleges therefore have a commitment to serve these diverse populations through opportunities such as the Commitment to Undocumented Students and DACA Students as seen at Swarthmore College.
+The state is also a diverse state culturally and ethnically with a large portion of foreign-born residents, about 36%, being of Asian descent, another 35% of European, and lastly a Latin American population of about 30%.
+Besides Florida, Pennsylvania also has the largest and fastest-growing Puerto Rican population in the continental United States.
+Colleges, therefore, have a commitment to serve these diverse populations through opportunities such as the Commitment to Undocumented Students and DACA Students as seen at Swarthmore College.
 The college encourages all students, regardless of citizenship, to apply, and even offers a blind admissions process so that DACA students may feel confident in their chances for admission.

 Higher Education in Pennsylvania